-File:Open The Open function reloads the screen layout from a previously saved file.
-The included identifiers will automatically be converted into the "address" needed to access the variable.
+The Open function reloads a monitor layout from a previously saved file.
+The included identifiers will automatically be converted into the 'address' needed to access the variable.
 This is performed using the contents of the MIB, and will therefore reflect any changes that have been made to the MIB since the last screen save.

+<File | Save>

-File:Save The Save function will store the screen layout parameters together with the list of included Identifiers.
-Such files are saved with the file extension .scr.
+The Save function will store the screen layout parameters together with the list of included Identifiers in a file with the file extension 'mon'.